-New National Park Fees Phi Phi are imposed by the Marine Park is a great boost in 2017 for diver safety and coral protection.
+National Park Fees Phi Phi are imposed by the Marine Park and are a great boost for diver safety and coral protection.

 The Department of National Parks, Wildlife and Plant conservation now impose fees for visiting and diving all National Parks in Thailand.

 On 15 July 2017, the National Park began charging an entry fee and diving fee for divers and snorkelers visiting Koh Phi Phi Marine Park, as reported HERE.

 Diving & Snorkeling Fees

 All divers and snorkelers on the dive boat then must pay daily at the pier before getting on the dive boat.
 You will get a ticket which you should keep for the duration of your stay.